 The bottom of Fig. 21.3 shows the "range names" given to certain cells.
-(Note the absence of space between the words in a range name.)
 A range name is a descriptive name given to a cell or a block of cells that immediately identifies what is there.
-As illustrated by certain formulas (especially the one in cell F12), writing a formula in terms of range names instead of cell addresses makes the formula much easier to interpret.
+As illustrated by certain formulas (especially the one in cell F12) below the spreadsheet, writing a formula in terms of range names instead of cell addresses makes the formula much easier to interpret.
 (We will discuss range names and their usefulness further in Sec.
 21.3.)